oceanprotocol/docs/building-with-ocean/using-ocean-libraries/create-datatoken-with-fixed-pricing.md

-# Create datatoken with fixed pricing
+# Publish with Fixed Pricing

 This tutorial guides you through the process of creating your own data NFT and a datatoken with fixed pricing, using Ocean libraries.
 To know more about data NFTs and datatokens please refer [this page](../../core-concepts/datanft-and-datatoken.md).
 Ocean Protocol supports different pricing schemes which can be set while publishing an asset.
 Please refer [this page](../../core-concepts/asset-pricing.md) for more details on pricing schemes.